Ninchaque/CustomDNSViewer/README.md

 └── named.conf.local     # BIND configuration (optional scanning)
 ```

+**Currently working on a implementation of a custom path in the config file**

 ## 🚢 Deployment Options

+Now, the listening port is 8080.
+We are working on a custom port implementation

 ### 1. Local Development

-Perfect for development and testing:

 ```bash
 python app.py